 The main ingredients to make poached pears in red wine are obvious: Red Wine and Pears.
 Although you could technically poach the pears with these two ingredients only, the addition of spices and lemon juice really make the difference!

-To make these Pears poached in Red Wine, you will need:
+To make these Pears poached in Red Wine, you will need (Scroll down to recipe card for all quantities):

 - Red Wine (see below for the type of red wine)